zawlinnnaing/zawlinnnaing.github.io/portfolio.md

 **Technologies used**:

-- PHP(Laravel)(for database related purpose and serving websites) ,HTML,CSS,JQuery,Javascript,Python (recommendation based on paper, terms extraction from abstract, watermarking in papers)
+- PHP (Laravel) (for database related purpose and serving websites), HTML, CSS, JQuery, Javascript, Python (recommendation based on paper, terms extraction from abstract, watermarking in papers).

 **System requirements**:

-- Docker,Nginx,MySQL,PHP,Python,Flask
+- Docker, Nginx, MySQL, PHP, Python, Flask

 **Challenges faced**: Since this project is my first experience with Docker, thus I need to learn to maintain containers, build and deploy them.
 Integrating two web servers (PHP server and Python server) to work as the same server from user perspective.